ResearcherCleveS/Implied-Volatility-Surface/README.md

 - **Interactive 3D Volatility Surface**: View implied volatility changes over varying strike prices and time to expiration.
 - **Real-Time Option Data**: The app fetches current SPY options data from Yahoo Finance.
 - **Adjustable Risk-Free Rate**: Customize the Black-Scholes model with a user-defined risk-free rate.
+- **User-Settable Ticker Symbol**: Input any ticker symbol to visualize its implied volatility surface.
+- **Custom Strike Price Filters**: Set minimum and maximum strike price percentages relative to the spot price for tailored analysis.
 - **User-Friendly Design**: Built with Streamlit for an accessible and responsive interface.

 ## Libraries Used